 The hint of gouda cheese in the potatoes is the perfect accompaniment to the red wine sauce, tender meat and carrots.

-About 30 minutes before braising the short ribs is done, you'll add some large chopped chunks of carrots to the pan to cook them.
+About 30 minutes before braising, you'll add some large chopped chunks of carrots to the pot to cook them.
 Couldn't be any easier.

 Ingredients